nkcuong2761/csci205FinalProject/README.md

 mode in which the user can select the number of pegs in the secret code and number of guesses.
 Additionally, we created a sound on/off mode for the user to choose from.
 Finally, we integrated GIFs to animate the wining/ losing messages and added three themes: original, zen, pink, and wooden.

+Since the team was made by combining two sub-teams that originally worked on a console-based version of the Mastermind game, the first task was to combine the design choices and decide on a final class design of the game.
+The first sprint was used for this purpose.
+The second and third sprints were used to create a basic functioning prototype of the game.
+The fourth sprint was used to create additional features, like the sound, themes, and different modes.
+The week of Thanksgiving break was used to fix the bugs in the program by allowing our friends and family to play the game.
+We also received feedback from them on how we can improve our design, which is important for any software development project.
+We used the last couple of days to fix the bugs, refactor our code, and create our final UML diagrams.

 ## Package Structure
 src/main/java: Holds all of the files used to run the game